 To help users cope with this, COBIT 2019 offers several methods for continuous improvement:

 COBIT Performance Management (CPM) - This system scores the performance and suitability of different aspects of a framework on a scale of 0 to 5.
-Level 2 refers to the basic level of capability, with any numbers below this highlighting areas for immediate improvement
+Level 2 refers to the basic level of capability, with any numbers below this indicating an area that needs immediate improvement.

-How can a COBIT 2019 Certification Help my Business?
+How Can COBIT 2019 Certification Help My Business?